WCSC/writeups/icectf-2016/IRC2/README.md

 There is the flag:
 `IceCTF{H3Re_y0U_9O_M4s7Er_m4kE_5uR3_yOU_K33P_iT_54F3}`
+_____
 **_NOTE_** I have seen a few people quite literally joined my channel on glitch.is and try `!flag`.
 Please note that if you *literally* try `/join nullp0inter` you will literally be joining a channel with me that I am the sole op of.
 Instead as I mentioned you should do a `/join <name>` where name is **_your_** username.
 That is to say that if your nick on the IRC is `xxmlgsniper420yolo` then the command you'll want to use is `/join xxmlgsniper420yolo`.
 Hopefully this clears up any confusion

+**_ALTERNATIVELY_** You can simply join a nonsense channel and hope that you were the first to attempt to join such a channel.
+One example that I did, and please don't try this one as I am already the op of it, is `/binsoutforharambe`.
+If you try nonsense names for the channel, chances are you'll probably have been the first to do it.
+The idea is that when you join the channel, you are listed as an `Operator`.
+If you are not listed as an `Operator` IceBot will tell you so and refuse to give you the flag.